RHInception/re-docs/libraries/reworker.rst

   * mq_config: should house: user, password, server, port and vhost.
   * config_file: is an optional full path to a json config file
-  * output_dir: is the directory for process logs to be written to
   * logger: is an optional logger.
 Defaults to a logger to stderr